Last Updated: February 2026 10 min read

 Is Florida a community property state?

-No. Florida uses equitable distribution—property is divided fairly, not necessarily 50/50.
+No. Florida uses equitable distribution, property is divided fairly, not necessarily 50/50.

 What about a house bought before marriage?

-Generally separate property, but if marital funds were used for mortgage payments or improvements, the other spouse may claim a portion.
+Usually separate property, but if marital funds were used for mortgage payments or improvements, the other spouse may claim a portion.

 Can one spouse refuse to sell?